Spin (aerodynamics): Unrecoverable spins

 If the center of gravity of the airplane is behind the aft limit approved for spinning, any spin may prove unrecoverable except by using some special spin-recovery device such as a spin-recovery parachute specially installed in the tail of the airplane; or by jettisoning specially installed ballast at the tail of the airplane.

 Some World War II airplanes were notoriously prone to spins when loaded erroneously; for example, the Bell P-39 Airacobra.
 The P-39 was an unusual design with the engine behind the pilot's seat and a large cannon in the front.
-Without ammunition or a counterbalance load in the nose compartment, the P-39's center of gravity was too far aft to recover from a spin.
 Soviet pilots did numerous tests of the P-39 and were able to demonstrate its dangerous spinning characteristics.

 Modern fighter aircraft are not immune to the phenomenon of unrecoverable spin characteristics.
 Another example of a nonrecoverable spin occurred in 1963, with Chuck Yeager at the controls of the NF-104A rocket-jet hybrid: during his fourth attempt at setting an altitude record, Yeager lost control and entered a spin, then ejected and survived.
 On the other hand, the Cornfield Bomber was a case where the ejection of the pilot shifted the center of gravity enough to let the now-empty aircraft self-recover from a spin and land itself.

 In purpose-built aerobatic aircraft, spins may be intentionally flattened through the application of power and aileron within a normal spin.
 Rotation rates experienced are dramatic and can exceed 400 degrees per second in an attitude that may even have the nose above the horizon.
 Such maneuvers must be performed with the center of gravity in the normal range and with appropriate training, and consideration should be given to the extreme gyroscopic forces generated by the propeller and exerted on the crankshaft.
-The current Guinness world record for the number of consecutive inverted flat spins is 98, set by Spencer Suderman on March 20, 2016 flying an experimental variant of the Pitts S-1 designated the Sunbird S-1x.
+Guinness World Records lists the highest number of consecutive inverted flat spins at 98, set by Spencer Suderman on March 20, 2016, flying an experimental variant of the Pitts S-1 designated the Sunbird S-1x.
 Suderman started from an altitude of 24,500 ft and recovered at 2000 ft.